Liam Downey

 Biography

-Liam Downey (Ph.D., 2000, University of Arizona) is an Associate Professor of Sociology, Faculty Associate in the Institute of Behavioral Science, and Faculty Associate in the Environmental Studies Program.
+Liam Downey is a Full Professor of Sociology and Faculty Associate in the Environmental Studies Program.
 He has two primary areas of research.
-In a recently published book, Inequality, Democracy, and the Environment, he studies the role that elite-controlled organizations, institutions, and networks play in harming people, societies, and the environment, focusing in particular on elitecontrolled policy planning networks, armed violence organized by the state, commodity chain power, and international trade and finance institutions such as the World Bank and the World Trade Organization.
-In a new research project, he studies the role that violence, broadly defined, plays in producing social order, with a particular emphasis on gender and race violence, the violence of profit and consumption, and the violence of U.S. militarism.
+In his book, Inequality, Democracy, and the Environment, he studies the role that elite-controlled organizations, institutions, and networks play in harming people, societies, and the environment, focusing in particular on elite-controlled policy planning networks, armed violence organized by the state, commodity chain power, and international trade and finance institutions such as the World Bank and the World Trade Organization.
+In a second book, The Violent Underpinnings of American Life, he studies the role that violence, broadly defined, plays in producing social order, with a particular emphasis on sexual violence against women and police and political violence against African Americans.
+In addition to these two projects, Professor Downey also studies environmental inequality in the U.S.